JoseRZapata/Pycon2018Colombia/Pycon2018SpeakersInfo.md

 # Pycon 2018 Colombia Speakers Info

-List of speakers and  workshops in pycon 2018
+List of speakers and  workshops in pycon 2018, made using [WebscrappingPyconCoSpeakers.py](WebscrappingPyconCoSpeakers.py) and manually filling the missing information by [Jose R Zapata](joserzapata.github.io)

 ## Key Note Speakers